Semidefinite Programming and Nash Equilibria in Bimatrix Games: Bounding Payoffs and Strategy Exclusion in Symmetric Games

-Our approach for the strategy exclusion problem would be to declare that a strategy set is persistent if and only if~\ref{SDP4} has positive optimal value.
+Our approach would be to declare that the strategy set $\mathcal{S}_x$ is persistent if and only if~\ref{SDP4} has a positive optimal value.

 Note that since the optimal value of~\ref{SDP4} is a lower bound for that of (\ref{Exclusion QP}),~\ref{SDP4} carries over the property that if a set $\mathcal{S}$ is not persistent, then the SDP for sure returns zero.
 Thus, when using~\ref{SDP4} on a set which is not persistent, our algorithm will always be correct.
 However, this is not necessarily the case for a persistent set.
-While we can be certain that a set is persistent if~\ref{SDP4} returns a positive optimal value (again, because the optimal value of~\ref{SDP4} is a lower bound for that of (\ref{Exclusion QP})), there is still the possibility that for a persistent set~\ref{SDP4} will have optimal value zero.
+While we can be certain that a set is persistent if~\ref{SDP4} returns a positive optimal value (again, because the optimal value of~\ref{SDP4} is a lower bound for that of (\ref{Exclusion QP})), there is still the possibility that for a persistent set~\ref{SDP4} will have optimal value zero. \jeffg{The same arguments hold for the optimal value of \ref{LP2}}.

-To test the performance of~\ref{SDP4}, we generated 100 random games of size $5\times 5$ and $10\times 10$ and computed all their extreme Nash equilibria\footnote{The exact computation of the Nash equilibria was done again with the \texttt{lrsnash} software \cite{avis2010enumeration}, which computes extreme Nash equilibria.
+To test the performance of \jeffg{\ref{LP2} and} \ref{SDP4}, we generated 100 random games of size $5\times 5$ and $10\times 10$ and computed all their \jeffg{symmetric} extreme Nash equilibria\footnote{The exact computation of the exact Nash equilibria was done again with the \texttt{lrsnash} software \cite{avis2010enumeration}, which computes extreme Nash equilibria.
 To understand why this suffices for our purposes see Appendix~\ref{Lemmas for Extreme Nash Equilibria}.}.
-We then, for every strategy set $\mathcal{S}$ of cardinality one and two, checked whether that set of strategies was persistent, first by checking among the extreme Nash equilibria, then through~\ref{SDP4}.
+We then, for every strategy set $\mathcal{S}$ of cardinality one and two, checked whether that set of strategies was persistent, first by checking among the extreme Nash equilibria, then through \jeffg{\ref{LP2} and} \ref{SDP4}.
 The results are presented in Tables~\ref{SE Table 5x5 1} and~\ref{SE Table 10x10 1}.
-As motivated by the discussion above, we separately show the performance on all instances and the performances on persistent input instances.
 As can be seen,~\ref{SDP4} was quite effective for the strategy exclusion problem.
-In particular, for $10 \times 10$ games, we have a perfect identification rate.